didimozg/Zabbix-Office-Family-KMS-Activation-Monitoring-WMI-LLD-/README.md

 ---

-## 2. Test the WMI query from Zabbix server
+## 2. Test the WMI query from the Zabbix server

 ```bash
 zabbix_get -s <HOST_IP> -p 10050 -k 'wmi.getall[root\cimv2,"SELECT ID,Name,LicenseStatus,GracePeriodRemaining FROM SoftwareLicensingProduct WHERE PartialProductKey IS NOT NULL AND Name LIKE '\''%Office%'\''"]'
 ```

-If the host has Office family products, the command should return a JSON array.
+Expected result: JSON array with Office family licensing objects.

 ---